 Internet radio has advantages, too, that balance its complications.
 Subscription tiers eliminate advertising, the noisy bane of commercial AM/FM radio.
 Personalization features differentiate effectively from the expertly curated genre stations of SiriusXM — the chief in-car challenger to AM/FM.
 Competing on the basis of accessibility is fine, and internet radio needs to get easier in both car and home.
 It also needs star power and blockbuster announcement material.
 SiriusXM enjoyed immense publicity when Howard Stern moved to that platform from terrestrial radio.
 Jerry Seinfeld is producing his Comedians in Cars Getting Coffee for Crackle, bestowing interest and recognition on that “internet television” service.
 And look at Netflix, which shifted from its original mission as an innovative DVD-rental outlet to a streaming service, and from there to a content producer.
-After making waves with its House of Cards online-only, binge-watching series, this week, Netflix signed a long-term content-development deal with DreamWorks.
+After making waves with its House of Cards online-only, binge-watching series, Netflix signed a long-term content-development deal with DreamWorks.

 Internet radio lacks all these shades of glamour.
 Even with its rising popularity, internet radio is geeky.
 Its image is tethered to computers and smartphones.
 That is a status quo in which the usage numbers of terrestrial radio remain fairly safe.
 It is up to Apple, or Google, or Rhapsody, or Spotify, or Pandora, or Amazon, or another internet player to break down the perceptual walls within which internet radio is trapped, developing content or importing stars that will compel users to commit more of their attention to the platform.
 Technology alone might not be enough to disrupt the nearly 100-year-old technology of terrestrial radio.
 But technology plus killer content can do it.
 By Brad Hill